-According to the National Dietetic Association, hot dogs contain somewhere between 10 to 15 fat grams.
-If you're trying to limit fatty foods, you can use fat-free or low-fat hot dogs instead, which contain about 2 to 6 fat grams.
-If you don't want beef, try a turkey dog or a chicken dog, though keep in mind that these options don't necessarily have less fat.
-Vegetarians can also opt for a soy or veggie dog.
+If you don't want beef, try a turkey dog, though keep in mind that this option doesn't necessarily have significantly less fat.
+Vegetarians can also opt for a meatless hot dog.
 No matter what kind of dog you cook, a simple skillet preparation won't add any extra fat or calories to your franks, and it takes just a few minutes to accomplish.

 Use a deep skillet to cook your hot dogs in water.
-Make sure your skillet is deep enough to completely cover the hot dogs with water; otherwise, use the dry cooking method.
+Make sure your skillet is deep enough to completely cover the hot dogs with water; otherwise, use the dry cooking method instead.

 Poke a few holes in your hot dog with a fork before cooking.
 This will stop the hot dogs from swelling in the hot water.